Deadline: October 20th, 2017

 - An established faculty committee will select 4-8 sophomores for a 3-5 semester/and the possibility of one summer commitment.

-- Candidates will start the program in spring 2013, possibly continue through summer in our SURF (Summer Undergraduate Research Fellowship) program; they will apply for SURF following the same application procedures as all of our other students), continue through their junior years and possibly into their senior years.
+- Candidates will start the program in spring 2017, with the option to continue through summer in our SURF (Summer Undergraduate Research Fellowship) program; (they will apply for SURF following the same application procedures as all of our other students), continue through their junior years and possibly into their senior years.

-- They will receive $2000 (to be paid by bi-weekly timecard) and $3500 over the summer between their sophomore and junior years.
+- They will receive $2000 (to be paid by bi-weekly timecard) and $3500 over the summer between their sophomore and junior years for the SURF.

 - All SRC-URO participants must attend in workshops, lectures, events sponsored by this program.

 - All SRC-URO participants must agree to fill out assessments.

 - All SRC-URO participants will present their research at Carnegie Mellon's Undergraduate Research Symposium, Meeting of the Minds.

 SRC-URO participants will need to commit to the entire program, which requires 3 semesters and the possibility of a summer (between the sophomore and junior year) of support, and possible further commitment through the senior year.